fluid-dev/hexo-fluid-docs/docs/en/guide/README.md

 ### Web Analytics

-Varies analytics servers have been supported, you can fill the 'Key' and 'ID' to enable it.
+Variable analytics servers have been supported, you can fill the 'Key' and 'ID' to enable it.

 ```yaml
 web_analytics: